traeblain/.com/src/2014/steelheart.md

 David is a wild kid, he's often flying off and doing crazy things.
 He thinks on his feet and only plans for the next step ahead of him.
 He joins up with a group of Reckoners who carefully plan out every move, plan contingencies upon contingencies, and don't take unnecessary risks.
-David grows up in the book by gaining role models and adult figures that challenge his orphaned thinking and lifestyle.
+David grows up in the book by gaining role models and adult figures that challenge his thinking and lifestyle, somewhat developed due to his experiance as an orphan.
 It is an amazing read.

 ![Steelheart Storyboard]({filename}../static/images/2014/steelheart-storyboard.jpg "Steelheart Storyboard")

 Steelheart has to be the best book I read all year.
 It's really hard to describe what made it so great other than, you connect with the characters, empathize with their situations, and find their struggle...your struggle.
-Sanderson does an amazing job by flowing in action components that aren't there for simple jollies, but flesh out various characters and define their train of thought.
+Sanderson does an amazing job by flowing in action components that aren't there for simple jollies, but fleshes out various characters and define their trains of thought.
 The dialog is very conversational, real, and natural.
 And the plotting is done well.
 Due to the superhero nature of the story, Sanderson does make a few leaps in logic, but they still fit within the nature of the story being told so they do not feel outright misplaced.